Wnjoki/Top-Hotel/README.md

-# Web-Development-Images
+#Top Hotel Website
-This is just hosting the images that I need for my Github projects
+Still need to add pointers to the images for them to show